CIA activities in Nicaragua: Iran link

 Initially, United States President Reagan told the American people that the U.S. did not and would not sell arms for hostages.
-However, the arms were being sold to Iran in exchange for hostages which Reagan soon revealed.
+However, arms were being sold to Iran in exchange for hostages which Reagan soon revealed.
 The arms sold included guns, cannons, ammunition, and tanks.
 The weapons were used against other American troops and resulted in hundreds of deaths of United States members of the armed forces.
 The American citizens felt betrayed by their leaders and soon uncovered numerous more scandals that the public was unaware of.
 One would be the importation of opiates into the United States from Afghanistan.
 The economic benefits of drug sales was a fact concealed by the malicious intention to focus on the sale of guns for money when all of the profits were truly found in the drug markets.

 The sale of arms to Iran in exchange for cash to be sent to Nicaraguan Contras was facilitated by Israel, in the CIA-approved operation underlying the Iran-Contra Affair.
 In a memo from CIA Director William Casey to Robert C. McFarlane, Assistant to the President for National Security Affairs, titled Supplemental Assistance to Nicaragua Program on March 27, 1984, Casey writes, "In view of the possible difficulties in obtaining supplemental appropriations to carry out the Nicaraguan covert action project through the remainder of this year, I am in full agreement that you should explore funding alternatives with the Israelis and perhaps others.
 I believe your thought of putting one of your staff in touch with the appropriate Israeli official should be promptly pursued."
 He goes on to write, "Although additional moneys are indeed required to continue the project in the current fiscal year, equipment and material made available from other sources might in part substitute for some funding."